Last Updated on 22nd August 2020

 How to apply for a part interest and part repayment mortgage

-Applying for a part and part mortgage isn’t that different from a regular mortgage.
-For instance, you’d still require an income, deposit and a credit check.
+Applying for a part and part mortgage isn’t that different from applying for a regular mortgage.
+For instance, you’d still require an income, deposit and undergo a credit check.
 The small differences appear with how a mortgage is arranged.

-Part and part mortgages are very unique.
-Most lenders that offer them are flexible in how much of the mortgage you want to repay and require to be on an interest-only basis.
+Most lenders are flexible in how much of the mortgage you’d want to repay and require to be on an interest-only basis.
 For this reason, most lenders will discuss what they’ll offer to try and tailor a solution around your finances.

 The majority of lenders will have a maximum limit on how much of your mortgage can be interest-only.
 As a result, most of your mortgage is likely to be on a repayment basis with a smaller part on interest-only.

-Part and part mortgage lenders will require details of how you intend to pay the balance towards the end of your mortgage.
+Your lender will also require details of how you intend to pay the balance towards the end of your mortgage.
 Whether you have a repayment vehicle or another repayment strategy, be sure to have every detail ready for when lenders request this information.

 Financial situations can often change.
 This is likely to happen over the length of a mortgage, as mortgages often run for decades.
 For instance, if your repayment strategy no longer seems viable or you simply want to start repaying the entire mortgage earlier than planned, you may be able to remortgage.

-The aim of a remortgage would be to switch from a part and part mortgage to a repayment mortgage.
-This can also be useful for when you have an increase in income and simply want to repay your mortgage in a more traditional manner.
+Typically, in cases such as these, the aim of a remortgage would be to switch to a repayment mortgage.
+This can also be useful for when you have an increase in income and want to repay your mortgage in a more traditional manner.
 Furthermore, you won’t have an outstanding balance at the end of your term, as long as you’ve repaid on time.